isabelle-goldstein/isabelle-goldstein.github.io/contents/home.md

-Isabelle Goldstein is currently a Postdoctoral Researcher at the Mitchell Institute of Fundamental Physics, Texas A&M University.
+Hello, I'm Isabelle Goldstein!
+Currently a Postdoctoral Researcher at the Mitchell Institute of Fundamental Physics, Texas A&M University.
+My research interests lie in astrophysics and cosmology, particularly in the intersection between theory and observation.
+My previous work has focused on dark matter searches in Milky Way dwarf galaxies.
+I am particularly interested in studying local group astrophysics, using the light sector to learn about the dark universe, and in the pursuit of teaching, where pedagogy can illuminate understanding.

 <center>
 <button onclick="location.href='https://isabelle-goldstein.github.io/static/assets/GoldsteinCV_v3.pdf'">Curriculum Vitae</button>